 Next, factor in the lifestyle changes that you will need to make in your retirement.
 For instance, if you wish to relocate to a new area with a higher cost of living or venture more into new expensive hobbies such as traveling the world, you might need to adjust your budget accordingly.
 Keep in mind that every retiree’s needs and desires are unique, and you need to focus on choices that will bring you a feeling of fulfillment and purpose during your post-work life.

 How much money is coming in

-The fifth step of creating your retirement budget worksheet involves calculating how much money you will be getting each month.
+The fifth step of creating your worksheet involves calculating how much money you will be getting each month.
 In retirement, monthly income may come in from various sources rather than a single paycheck from your employer each month.
 For example, if you or your spouse have enough work credits, income can come from Social Security and pensions.
 Money can also flow in from investment accounts such as 401(k) accounts, IRAs, income from rental investments, part-time jobs, etc.

 Outline a spending plan